ramapcsx2/gbs-control/README.md

 # gbs-control

 This project provides an alternative control software for Tvia Trueview5725 based upscalers / video converter boards.
-These boards are a cost efficient and offer powerful hardware, if used correctly.

 Gbscontrol provides a complete replacement of the original solution, offering many improvements:
 - very low lag
 - sharp and defined upscaling, comparing well to other -expensive- units